mariodosreis/mousies/README.md

 Directory `bpp/` contains the necessary files to run an A00 analysis with BPP to obtain the MCMC sample for tau and theta under the multi-species coalescent.

-This reproduces the divergence time analysis from Yoder et al. (PNAS, 113: 8049)
+This reproduces the divergence time analysis in Yoder et al. (PNAS, 113: 8049)

 ***